aryan1410/little_go/README.md

 # Little-Go AI Agents

 This project implements intelligent agents to play a simplified version of the Go board game — "Little-Go" — on a 5x5 board.
-Designed as part of an AI coursework project, it explores and integrates several core AI techniques including minimax with alpha-beta pruning, greedy heuristics, and Q-learning.
+Designed as an AI project, it explores and integrates several core AI techniques including minimax with alpha-beta pruning, greedy heuristics, and Q-learning.

 ## 🧠 Project Overview